BOINC/boinc-policy/Governance_Documents/Governance.md

 - Decide issues of intellectual property (copyright, licensing) and other legal matters
 - Support and encourage the recruitment and development of committers and supporters
 - Ensure that necessary tasks for the long term success of the BOINC project are being done
+- Appoint three committers to a Technical Oversight Committee to oversee and resolve disagreements about issues and pull requests
 - Resolve conflicts within the community
 - Review and vote on nominated committers and supporters
 - Vote on adding or removing members of the PMC as needed